 - Installing Python packages on the Raspberry Pi

 Hopefully you found this post useful.
 If you have any questions, feel free to leave a comment below.
-Also, if you know someone who would enjoy this article, please share it!
-You can also get updates when ever we post a new article by entering your email address in the subscribe box below…
+If you know anyone else that would enjoy this article, please share it!
+You can also get updates when ever we post a new article by subscribing!

 Need an easy-to-use way to design circuits and layout PCBs?